tstanford/bookmark-homepage/project/feature.md

 - Bug: Onload (or refresh) there are 3 calls to amiadmin endpoint.

-- Bug: when searching, all folders still show. should only show folders with found bookmarks.

 - Refactor: extra all API calls in bookmarkspage to a new BookmarksController class.